-

 Scratch Jr. Coding

-Second and third graders have now reached the third and last module of this curriculum.
+For April the second and third graders have now reached the third and last module of this curriculum.
 Through various lesson, students will be introduced to the start on bump, start on tap, send and receive message, and stop blocks.
 After learning how to use these new blocks, students will have the opportunity to explore ScratchJr and apply the concepts just learned.
 The students will replicate popular games after which they will add components of their own imagination.
 The additions will make the game more interesting and more fun!

-Science- Ms. Fanning
+Science- Mrs. Fanning

 -